 The three dimensional structure of the hip joint is reflected by the orientation of its major muscles.

-The vectors followed by the main movers of the hips continue upwards throughout the abdominal musculature and many of them towards the opposite shoulder, illustrating the interrelatedness of these major joints with other parts of the body in movement.
+The vectors followed by the main movers of the hips continue upwards throughout the abdominal musculature and many of them towards the opposite shoulder.
+This illustrates the importance their interrelatedness with other parts of the body in movement.

-This is shown by the well documented link between the Gluteus Maximus and the opposite Latissimus Dorsae, just one of many clues that the hips should be considered in shoulder issues, core training and just about any movement related situation involving the upper and lower body working together.
+A well documented expample is the link between the Gluteus Maximus and the opposite Latissimus Dorsae.
+This is just one of many clues that the hips should be considered in shoulder issues, core training and just about any movement related situation involving the upper and lower body working together.

 The non linear orientation which is apparent in all muscles is shown by the direction of muscle fibers by way of the origin and insertion on the skeleton.

 Where the hips are concerned, the powerful Gluteus Maximus has obliquely oriented fibres, and perhaps less obviously so do the hamstrings, which attach on the anterior tibia and not on the back as most of us would assume.

 The five major adductors or inner thigh muscles don’t just work the thigh master, but have important roles in flexion and extension depending on their specific origins on the pelvic bone.
 They are also active in the transverse plane, When the stance leg decelerating the rotation of the opposite, or swinging leg during gait.